-Requests for STEP funding for projects must compete with other requests for traffic calming funding and will be ranked City-wide based on their point score.
+Requests for STEP-NTMP funding for projects must compete with other requests for traffic calming funding and will be ranked City-wide based on their point score.
 The highest-ranking projects will be implemented first, and the number of projects executed will depend on the City's resources.
 Projects will continue to be ranked for up to 5 years, at which point they are no longer considered.
 This time condition has been set to ensure that projects do not become outdated due to resident and traffic condition changes.
+Nothing in this section shall prevent earlier implementation if funding is identified for a given project by a City Councilor or other neighborhood representative.

-Applicant Responsibility: Determine if non-City funding is available for construction and/or maintenance of traffic calming measures, e.g., grants, homeowners' association dues, or direct neighborhood support.
+Applicant Responsibility: Determine if non-City funding is available for construction and/or maintenance of traffic calming measures, e.g., federal, state or private grants, homeowners' association dues, or direct neighborhood support, or other discretionary funding.
 Contribute financially or through organized volunteer efforts for maintenance.